 Can you get more than one mortgage in principle?

-If you receive a mortgage in principle from one lender that is below what you expected, you can seek out other lenders to try and get an improved offer.
+If you receive an AIP from a lender that is less than you expected, you can seek out other lenders to try and get an improved offer.

 How much does a mortgage in principle cost?

-There usually won’t be any charge from either a lender or a broker for a mortgage in principle.
-Usually a mortgage broker will only charge once your mortgage deal is secured (and sometimes not even then – find out more about how mortgage brokers charge).
+Usually, you’ll only be charged once your mortgage deal is secured (and sometimes not even then – find out more about how mortgage brokers charge).

 What do you need to get a mortgage in principle?

-Your mortgage broker or your lender will ask you several questions, covering area such as your income, spending, the type of work you do, your credit history and the size of your deposit.
-You’ll need the following information to hand:
+Your mortgage broker or lender will ask you several questions, covering areas such as your income, spending, your job, credit history and the size of your deposit.

-• Income information (e.g. payslips and bank statements, or accounts if you’re self-employed)
+Income information (payslips and bank statements, or accounts if you’re self-employed)

-• Records of your spending (e.g. credit card bills, utility bills, subscriptions)
+Records of your spending (credit card bills, utility bills, subscriptions)